revaturelabs/interviewquestions/Python/Python-Flow Control Statements/python-flow control statements.md

 </details>

 ---
-6. What will be the output of below code?
+6. What is the output of below code?
 ```python3
 age = 16
 if age >=18